-Project participants from the National Museum in Szczecin conducted research in two countries on their recent secondment (February – March 2022), learning about collective initiatives among community-based artists, craftsmen and educators in Kenya (Ewa Prądzyńska, Katarzyna Podyma, Marlena Chybowska Butler) and Tanzania (MCB) as part of ongoing efforts to engage cultural actors and assess their impact, as well as that of European culture, on artmaking in East Africa.
+Project participants from the National Museum in Szczecin conducted research in two countries on their Spring 2022 secondment, learning about collective initiatives among community-based artists, craftsmen and educators in Kenya (Ewa Prądzyńska, Katarzyna Podyma, Marlena Chybowska-Butler) and Tanzania (MCB) as part of ongoing efforts to engage cultural actors and assess their impact, as well as that of European culture, on artmaking in East Africa.

 NMS researchers were guided to the Oyster Bay district by Zofia Potakowska, who is working on her doctoral thesis on Contemporary Art in Tanzania.
 Through her, we made introductions with painters, gallerists, photographers, and sculptors.
 They include:

 Vipaji Art Studio, a collective gallery and studio space in Oyster Bay that is run by artists Evariste Chikawe, Masoud Kibwana and Max Kammundi.
 They promote their own work, as well as providing representation for fellow painters and sculptors.
 Brightly colored figure studies, abstracts and landscapes are popular with members of the diplomatic community in the Tanzanian capital, with Chikawe reporting foreign buyers provide the bulk of the support for fine art produced in the country.

 Rangi Gallery, a commercial enterprise that supplements work shown in its converted residential space with a virtual presence.
 The gallery showcases art made domestically by artists working in a variety of media, including painting, sculpture, and photography.
 Rangi receives patron support through a membership program and offers artmaking classes and workshops for children and the at-large public.